hopsoft/ellington/README.md

 - **Attendant** - A helper that determines whether or not a station's logic should run for a given passenger.
 - **Station** - A stop where business logic is applied.
                 The passenger's state can change once per stop.
-                Note: A station may be skipped depending upon the passenger's state.
 - **Line** - A rigid track that moves the passenger from point A to point B.
 - **Sub Line** - A line invoked by a station owned by another line within the same route.
 - **Connection** - A link between lines.